CaptainCrowbar/rs-io/docs/thread-pool.md

 ```

 This class runs an internal thread pool, with the number of system threads
 specified to the constructor.
-If no thread count is specified, or the count
+If no thread count is specified, or the count is
-is zero, `std::thread::hardware_concurrency()` will be used instead.
-The
+zero or negative, `std::thread::hardware_concurrency()` will be used instead.
-`size()` function returns the thread count (always positive, and always
+The `size()` function returns the thread count (always positive, and always
 constant for the lifetime of the `ThreadPool` object).

 The `insert()` function queues a job for execution.
 Behaviour is undefined if